-For Year 1 student to be promoted to Year 2, he/she must pass the End- of-Block Examination.
-A student who fails to achieve average grade of 250 will be required to repeat Year 1.
+For Year 1 student to be promoted to Year 2, he/she must achieve a cumulative mark of $\geq 250/500$ for all End- of-Block Examination in year 1.
+A student who attained cumulative mark of less than 250/500 will be required to repeat Year 1.
 A student is allowed to repeat any year of study only once.
-If a student fails again in the repeating year, he/she will automatically be barred from continuing the Medical programme.
+If a student continues to fail in the repeating year, he/she will automatically be barred from continuing the Medical programme.

 Eligibility for the First Professional Examination is based on cumulative End-of-Block Examination marks for Year 2.
-A student that scores at least 50% in the cumulative end of block examination marks for Year 2 excluding Family Health 2 block and Elective 1 Research, will be eligible to sit for First Professional Examination
+A student that scores at least $\geq 200/400$ marks in the cumulative End-of-Block examination for Year 2 (excluding Family Health 2 block and Elective 1 Research) will be eligible to sit for First Professional Examination.

 To be promoted to Year 3, a student must pass the First Professional examination.
-A student who fails this examination is required to sit supplementary examination and is he/she fails he/she have to repeat Year 2
+A student who fails this examination is required to sit for supplementary examination and if the student fails the supplementary examination, he/she have to repeat Year 2.
+A student is allowed to repeat any year of study only once.
+If a student continues to fail in the repeating year, he/she will automatically be barred from continuing the Medical programme.